stijn-dejongh/lovecraft_public_domain/raw_converts/bws.md

 result, had soon packed them away with other scientific odds and ends for possible future use.
 Now, in my intense desire to probe into the dream life of Joe Slater, I sought these instruments again; and spent several days in repairing them for action.
 When they were complete once more I missed no opportunity for their trial.
-At each outburst of Slater&rsquo;s violence, I would fit the transmitter to his forehead and the receiver to my own; constantly making delicate adjustments for various hypothetical wave-lengths of intellectual energy.
+At each outburst of Slater's violence, I would fit the transmitter to his forehead and the receiver to my own; constantly making delicate adjustments for various hypothetical wave-lengths of intellectual energy.
 I had but little notion of how the thought-impressions would, if successfully conveyed, arouse an intelligent response in my